-Disrupt for Change is a necessary disruptor for a system that has long excluded Black, Indigenous & People of Color (BIPOC) entrepreneurs, businesses and cultural institutions from the economic benefits of tourism.
+Disrupt for Change is a necessary disruptor for an industry that has long excluded Black, Indigenous & People of Color (BIPOC) entrepreneurs, tourism & hospitality small & micro-enterprises (SMEs), and cultural institutions from the economic benefits of tourism & hospitality.

-By targeting the structural barriers that keep small tourism microbusinesses and cultural institutions from growing—lack of access to capital, visibility, industry education, and equitable opportunities—we deliver consulting, trainings, resources, and industry access that make a difference where it matters most.
+By targeting the structural barriers that keep tourism & hospitality SMEs, local artisans, and cultural museums from growing—lack of access to capital, visibility, industry education, and equitable opportunities—we deliver consulting, trainings, resources, and industry access that make a difference where it matters most.

 Our team worked with Visit Lauderdale to create and manage influencer-driven digital media campaigns aimed at attracting Black travelers to Greater Fort Lauderdale.
 Recognizing the need for intentional representation and inclusion in destination marketing, this partnership leveraged our expertise and connections within the Black travel and tourism community to position Visit Lauderdale as a welcoming and diverse destination.

-Through curated influencer campaigns, video storytelling, and inclusive itinerary development, we worked to amplify Black and Brown businesses in the region and elevate Greater Fort Lauderdale’s appeal to Black travelers.
+Through curated influencer campaigns, video storytelling, and inclusive itinerary development, we worked to amplify local BIPOC tourism & hospitality SMEs in the region and elevated Greater Fort Lauderdale’s appeal to Black travelers.

-Our work over the past three years with Visit Lauderdale serves as a model for how intentional, inclusive marketing can drive meaningful results in the travel and tourism industry.
+Our work over the past three years with Visit Lauderdale serves as a model for how intentional, inclusive marketing can drive meaningful results in the tourism & hospitality industry.
 By leveraging the influence of the Black travel community, curating diverse itineraries, and amplifying Black and Brown voices, this collaboration not only attracted more Black travelers to Greater Fort Lauderdale but also empowered local businesses and communities.

-Our team worked with Visit Miami to design and implement a Tourism Business Enhancement Training Program aimed at supporting small Black and Brown businesses within Miami’s heritage neighborhoods.
+Our team worked with Visit Miami to design and implement a Tourism Business Enhancement Training Program aimed at supporting local tourism & hospitality SMEs within Miami’s heritage neighborhoods.
 These communities, rich in cultural history and unique tourism assets, often lacked access to resources and opportunities to participate in the local tourism ecosystem.

-Through a comprehensive training curriculum, mentoring, and innovative initiatives, we empowered over 20 small businesses to become tourism-ready, paving the way for their integration into Miami’s thriving tourism economy.
+Through a comprehensive training curriculum, mentoring, and innovative initiatives, we equipped over 20 SMEs with industry education to become tourism-ready, paving the way for their integration into Miami’s thriving tourism economy.
 Our work with Visit Miami exemplifies how targeted training and mentorship programs can drive meaningful change for small businesses in marginalized communities.

 The initiative centered on a two-week familiarization (FAM) tour to South Africa, enabling U.S.-based operators to meet with their South African counterparts, gain firsthand knowledge of the destination, and build relationships with local suppliers.
 The partnership also facilitated participation in the renowned 2023 Travel Indaba trade show, where attendees could network with South African suppliers and collaborate on multi-day outbound tour itineraries.
 Our work with the South African Tourism Board set a new standard for fostering global collaboration and inclusivity in tourism.
 Through initiatives like the familiarization tour, trade show participation, and targeted networking, this collaboration successfully expanded opportunities for 10 U.S.-based Black tour operators while promoting South Africa as a vibrant and culturally rich destination.
 The success of the program underscores the value of intentional partnerships in transforming the tourism industry and driving equitable economic growth.